bolt/docs/source/installation.md

 **Note:** 502 Bad Gateway Errors

-If you're using UNIX sockets instead of TCP ports on your PHP-FPM installation, you will need to change the `fastcgi_pass` paramters to match what is set in your PHP-FPM configuration's `listen = `, e.g.:
+If you're using UNIX sockets instead of TCP ports on your PHP-FPM installation, you will need to change the `fastcgi_pass` parameters to match what is set in your PHP-FPM configuration's `listen = `, e.g.: